SuperMoney logo

 Let’s look at an example.

-You can check your Social Security account here.
-Your account will let you know how much you’ve contributed and estimates for future benefits.
+You can check your Social Security account here to see how much you’ve contributed and estimate future benefits.

 Frequently asked questions about social security benefits and taxes